Last Updated on

 Becoming a mother is one of the greatest joys for most women.
 If you’re a new mom and love to spend every bit of your time with your baby, you know what we’re talking about.
-As a mother, you’d like to spend all your time with your munchkin and take care of him, but there will come a day, when you’ll have to leave him behind at home when you return to work after your maternity leave.
+As a mother, you’d like to spend all your time with your munchkin and take care of him, but there will come a day when you’ll have to leave him behind at home, especially when you return to work after your maternity leave.
 And no doubt, you’ll worry how you will nurse him.
 Thankfully, you can always pump to meet your baby’s requirements!
 Pumping breast milk can ensure your baby gets all the vital nutrients he needs for his growth and development.
 Learn here how you can create a breastfeeding and pumping routine for your little one!

 How to Successfully Combine Pumping With Breastfeeding

 Having a proper pumping and nursing schedule will help you make sure that your baby doesn’t go hungry.
 Breastfeeding basically works on demand and supply.
 The more you breastfeed your little one, the more you will make breast milk.
 The same will happen even when you pump.
 The more you pump, the more milk will your breasts produce.
 If you’re not able to breastfeed your baby, you should always pump as it will prevent your breasts from becoming swollen and engorged.

 However, if you are nursing but planning to return to work, combining pumping with breastfeeding can be your best bet as it will help you meet your baby’s nutritional requirements!
 Follow these tips for successful pumping and breastfeeding.